xiatg/Iwara-Telegram-Bot/README.md

 ## Features
 ```
-Usage: python main.py <option>
+Usage: python {} <mode> <request>
+mode can be:
+-n/normal: normal mode
+-e/ecchi: ecchi mode (NSFW)
-option can be:
+request can be:
-    dlsub: download the latest page of From people you follow
+dlsub: download the latest page of your subscription list
-    dlnew: download the latest page of recent videos
+dlnew: download the latest page of the new videos
 ```

 <!-- ✅ - Published